stackpress/lib/docs/Queues.md

 The TaskQueue instance to allow method chaining.

-#### Adding Tasks to Bottom
+### 2.4.
+Adding Tasks to Bottom

-The following example shows how to add tasks to the bottom of the queue.
+The following example shows how to add tasks to the bottom of the queue with the lowest priority.

 ```typescript
 queue.push(async (x) => console.log('low priority', x));